Compressed air connectors are part of the compressed air fitting tag-team of couplers and connectors.

 For us DIY folks, and for a lot of industrial plants that use compressed air, one of the most common fittings we will use is the compressed air connector.

-Their purpose is to mate with a coupler on an air supply line to allow, to allow a secure connections, and to allow compressed air to flow through to the air tools or air-using components.
+The purpose of compressed air line connectors is to mate with a matching coupler on an air supply line and to facilitate secure connections between the two.
+This to allow compressed air to flow through to the air tools or air-using components in the workshop or plant.

-Connectors are inexpensive devices, costing a dollar or two at most.
-For quick connection of your air tools, and rather than having to thread in a connector each time you wish to use the air tool, you may want to thread a connector into the supply port of every air tool you've got, thereby making them ready for use immediately.
+Since air line connectors are inexpensive devices, each costing a dollar or two at most, using them abundantly for quick connection of your air tools is the way to go.
+Thread a connector into the supply port of every air tool you’ve got, thereby making them ready for immediate use.

-By having a connector pre-installed in every air tool, changing your supply air from one air tool to another is simple and fast.
-Simply unplug one tool air connector from the air line coupler, and insert that of another air tool into the same coupler on the air line.
+By having a connector installed in every air tool in the shop, changing your supply air hose from one air tool to another is simple and fast.
+Unplug one tool air connector from the air line coupler, and insert that of another air tool into the same coupler on the same air line and you are back in business.

 Images of some common connector configurations follow.

 Item 1 in the photo is a connector with a male NPT thread.
-After coating the male threads with thread sealant, this connector can be threaded into the mating female NPT threaded hole in an air tool.
+After coating the male threads with thread sealant, this connector can be threaded into the mating female NPT threaded hole in an air tool or any device needing an air supply.

 The male NPT threaded connector is the most popular method of connecting an air tool to a compressed air supply.
-You will want to have an abundant supply of these on hand.
+Have an abundant supply of these on hand to quickly thread one into any additional tools acquired.

 Item 2 shows the same connector with a female NPT thread, allowing this connector to be turned onto a male thread.

 All three of the connectors formats above are industry standards.
-Two have standard NPT threads, and item 3 has a standard barb which is sized by its O.D. measurement.
+Two have standard NPT threads.
+Item 3 in the photo has an industry standard barb.
+The barb end is sized by its O.D. measurement.
+Therefore, a 1/2″ barb would fit into a 1/2″ I.D. hose.

 For me, just a few of items 2 and 3 are enough for my air tool kit, as I use the male format (item 1) most frequently.